Vyral/scott-gregory/_posts/2019-08-06-some-information-about-our-vip-card.md

 * Professionals sporting events
 * Six Flags
 * Choice and Wyndham Hotels
-* Budget, Hertz, and Enterprise car rentals.
+* Budget, Hertz, and Enterprise car rentals

 For our VIPs along the Emerald Coast, we’ll continue working to get you great deals from your favorite local businesses as well. **As a VIP, you'll also get invited to special parties and events that we hold throughout the year.** Those that do business with us and refer business to us each year will also earn an additional year of inner circle membership, which earns even more benefits.